 - Preparation: Cut the beef into cubes, clean the onions and mushrooms.

-- Fry: Fry the meat in batches in the Dutch oven until it has a nice crust.
+- Sear: Brown the meat in portions in the Dutch Oven until it has a nice crust.

-- Braise: Fry the onions and tomato purée, then add the meat and the remaining ingredients.
+- Braise: Sauté onions and tomato paste, then add the meat and remaining ingredients.

-- Cook: Deglaze with beer and beef stock, close the Dutch Oven and braise for approx. 90-120 minutes.
+- Cook: Deglaze with beer and beef stock, close the Dutch Oven, and simmer for about 90-120 minutes.

 - Thicken: If the sauce is too thin, thicken with starch or sauce thickener.